Okoli-Onyeka/HND-Stage2-CV-Task/README.md

 A CV app with two screens. the home screen and the edit screen.
 The home screen consists of prefilled user details and the editable CV details.
+Both screens are scrollable

 CV details can be edited by pressing the edit button below or by clicking the CV texts.